 And here’s another ERG workout of mine, again, without issue.

-Next, turning our attention to SIM mode (simulation mode), where your shifting, rather than a set power wattage.
+Next, turning our attention to SIM mode (simulation mode), where you’re shifting, rather than a set power wattage.
 Here’s a first example on Zwift, and as you can see, again, without any issue.
-This is on a different bike with both different pedals and different crankset.
+This is on a different bike with different pedals and a different crankset.
 All are very close, and within the +/- 2% margin of error:

 If I look at a few sprints, it’s near spot-on as well.
-Keeping in mind it’s virtually impossible to get three power meters to agree to a single 1-second value at the top of a sprint.
-In most cases, doing so is just dumb-luck, due to the differences in transmission and recording rates (again, an entire topic you can spend hours on).
+Keeping in mind it’s virtually impossible to get three power meters to agree on a single 1-second value at the top of a sprint.
+In most cases, doing so is just dumb luck, due to the differences in transmission and recording rates (again, an entire topic you can spend hours on).

 But you can see these are very close: